openenergymonitor/blog/source/_posts/2016-05-20-emonsd-update-03may16.markdown

 However if your emonPi is currently stable and is working as indented then don't feel that upgrading is essential, *"If it ain’t broke, don't f ix it!"*.

+## Thank you, Feedback & Support

+Releasing this pre-built image update is a significant milestone for us.
+It's been the main focus of my work since November lasat year.
+Thanks a lot to all the community members who helped with testing the dev and release candidates version of the image and provided excellent feedback and contributions.
+See the [emonSD download repository wiki](https://github.com/openenergymonitor/emonpi/wiki/emonSD-pre-built-SD-card-Download-&-Change-Log) for links to forum discussion thread.

+To give feedback or obtain support for the new image please post in the [emonSD forum](https://community.openenergymonitor.org/c/emonsd).

+***

 ## Documentation